nbogis/Front-End-Web-Development/P4/README.md

 1. Download the project from my GitHub (https://github.com/nbogis/Front-End-Web-Development.git) and Open pizza min inside Cam profile min folder.

-2. You see Gruntfile, package.json, and node-modules.
+2. You see Gruntfile and package.json.
 These files are important to run grunt to do optimization to the files.
 The steps I took to download grunt is :
   a. open terminal and head to your directory where the pizza files are.
 In my case they are in Cam profile min/pizza min
   b. type: $> sudo npm install -g grunt-cli or sudo npm install grunt --save-dev You might be asked to input some information to include in the package.json file.
 These infroamtion are like author name, version and name of your projects, etc.